Photo: Eight years after Alabama's campus was integrated, Bear Bryant's team was tied for sixth among SEC football teams to integrate.

 The Spartans' 1966 team captains were Webster and Jones, a two-American halfback also in the College Football Hall of Fame.
 They were the first two black team captains in college football as voted by teammates without a white player sharing the role.

 Bryant once said he may not be the first SEC coach to integrate, but he wouldn’t be the third.
-If he was in such a hurry to teach Alabama’s fans it was time to recruit black players, why was he tied for fifth with Vanderbilt in 1971?
+If he was in such a hurry to teach Alabama’s fans it was time to recruit black players, why was he tied for sixth with Vanderbilt in 1971?
 Why wasn't he the second as he promised?

 Some more USC-Alabama myths:

 --- Bryant was sued by the Alabama Afro-American Student Association in 1969 for failing to recruit black players.
 Alabama was desegregated in 1963 when Vivian Malone and James Hood were escorted through the school house door by federal officials.
-Once Bryant recruited Marshall, the lawsuit went away.
+Once Bryant recruited Jackson, the lawsuit went away.

 --- The myth includes Bryant parading USC fullback Sam Cunningham, who had run wild in the game, through Alabama’s locker room.
 He told his players this was what a football player looked like.
 But when Alabama’s players were asked years later about the myth, they said it never happened.